Planning a trip to Italy can go one of two ways.

 Standing in line is dull and hot.

-Fast pass tickets are readily available for not that much money and so there really isn’t any excuse to spend half of your day in line.
+Fast pass tickets are readily available for not that much money so there really isn’t any excuse to spend half of your day in line.

 These ones are for Rome and are worth every cent, but you can buy them for every city in Italy.